NaumanMunir9/Nginx-App-Deploy-on-Local-Kubernetes-Cluster--KinD--with-ArgoCD/README.md

 k get all -n argocd
 ```

-Now we see that the service type of "argocd-server" service has been changed from "ClusterIP" to "LoadBalancer".
+**Now we see that the service type of "argocd-server" service has been changed from "ClusterIP" to "LoadBalancer".**

+---